 Purchasing Additional Plates

-One consideration to remember is that plate-style vests like the Rogue Plate Carrier and GoRuck Training Vest require weights to be purchased separately.
+One consideration to remember is that plate-style vests like the Rogue Plate Carrier and GoRuck Rucking Vest require weights to be purchased separately.
 However, thanks to standardized sizing, these plates are generally interchangeable.
+The Go-Ruck Plate Carrier does fit other kinds of plates, however it has its own specific options, and a flat plate works best.

 Although it didn't win a particular award, the MIR Air Flow is a versatile, high-performing, reasonably priced weight vest.
 Like most pocket-style models, the price increases with the additional weight options.
 But it is still less expensive than some direct competitors, especially considering the added cost of purchasing plates for plate-style vests.
 It can carry a max weight of 60 pounds – placing it at the higher end of our lineup for weight capacity – and the short torso design makes it appropriate for a variety of exercises without hindering your breathing or range of motion.

-The budget-friendly Henkelion Weighted Vest performs well for a lightweight vest at an unbeatable price point.
-Although it maxes out at only 12 pounds, even an extra bit of weight resistance can equal significant training gains.
-This option is great if you are looking for a lightweight, mobile vest and do not want to spend an arm and a leg.
+The budget-friendly Henkelion Weighted Vest and Zelus Weighted Vest are almost identical, and both perform well for a lightweight vest at an unbeatable price point.
+These options are great if you are looking for a lightweight, mobile vest and do not want to spend an arm and a leg.

 Performance